UltimateForm/mordhau-rcon-suite/README.md

 ║  3          f954c2dd45f76295        22   11   2.0  ║
 ╚════════════════════════════════════════════════════╝
 ```

+##### Seasonal kill records

+The default kdr boards is a persistent one which might leave new players out of board forever unless older players stop playing.
+To keep the competition fresh you can add seasonal leaderboards have limited time and start counting from 0.
+Below are the steps for configring a season.

 ## IMPORTANT NOTES
 1. This bot doesn't use (yet) the native discord commands